Do you want to know how to track WooCommerce Sales using Google Analytics? If yes, you are at the right place.

 Well, you must be wondering, when WooCommerce has its own Analytics feature, why should we add something extra to it?
 The answer is pretty simple, the Woocommerce built-in Analytics feature only gives you information about the total number of sales, and it gives the reporting about orders that have been proceeded or canceled.
 Can you get an idea about the customer’s behavior by looking into WooCommerce reporting?
 Obviously not.

 With advanced analytics features, you will be able to analyze the following things.

 - Sales Performance

-Google Analytics will track everything and will tell you how many users successfully added products into their carts and how many customers added the billing address, and how many completed the payment process.
+Google Analytics will track everything and will tell you how many users successfully added products to their carts and how many customers added the billing address, and how many completed the payment process.

 Product performance is another useful feature of Google Analytics.
-Inside the product performance, you track your product performance based upon total revenue, the total number of refunds, buy to detail rate.
+Inside the product performance, you track your product performance based on total revenue, the total number of refunds, buy to detail rate.
 Furthermore, you can check the performance of a specific product category and a specific product brand.